mozilla-services/merino/test-engineering/contract-tests/client/README.md

 ## Scenarios

-The client is instructed on requests and responses to check actions via scenarios, recorded in the scenarios.yml file.
+The client is instructed on request and response check actions via scenarios, recorded in the `scenarios.yml` file.
 A scenario is defined by a name, a description and steps.

 ### Steps